 The contract negotiated over three days guarantees the two-time Cy Young Award winner $137.5 million for six years and is very likely to escalate to $150.75 million for seven.
-The arrangement includes an $18.75 million option for 2014 with a $5.5 million buyout,
+The arrangement includes an $18.75 million option for 2014 with a $5.5 million buyout, The Associated Press reported.

 The sides worked out this multiyear agreement to satisfy the team, which sent four young prospects to Minnesota to obtain Santana.
 The arrangement also satisfies the pitcher, who agreed to waive his no-trade clause.
 The acquisition solidifies the Mets rotation, giving them the ace they needed and establishing them as the team to beat in the National League.

 The trade for Santana was widely hailed in New York, as the Mets surrendered no players who were expected to significantly contribute to their 2008 team: outfielder Carlos Gomez and pitching prospects Kevin Mulvey, Phil Humber and Deolis Guerra.
 But that consistently praised trade put extra pressure on the team to sign the two-time Cy Young winner.

 Assuming the final year of Santana's contract is picked up, the average annual value of the whole contract will be about $21.5 million, easily a record for a multiyear deal for a pitcher.
 Not counting the first year, the deal is worth nearly $23 million a year.